roelfie/aws-certified-developer-associate/README-1-Fundamentals-S3.md

 ### Object versioning
 * Set at bucket level (for all files, or none)
-* Versions is a base64 encoded string (not sequential numbers)
+* Version is a base64 encoded string (not sequential numbers)
 * Benefits: delete protection & easy rollback to previous version
 * Unversioned objects (uploaded before enabling versioning) have version 'null'